Home » Course » Breakfast

 Make these delicious breakfast tacos during the weekend and save the rest for the week!
 I typically assemble leftovers (omit the salsa), wrap them up in an aluminum foil and keep it in the refrigerator.

 In the mornings, I grab the tacos, heat them up in the microwave and drip some of that beautiful salsa on it.
 No frills and yummy.
-What else does a girl ask for first thing in the morning?
+What else can a girl ask for first thing in the morning?

 Frequently Asked Questions